This game has unused playable characters.

 Present in the test menu's sound test, this track proves very interesting in that it isn't featured on the OST CD, and it is unknown how it would've been used if properly implemented.

-This track, christened "Hurry Up" by the OST, also attributes it to the Death Egg Hangar level... which does exist unlike Sunset Town (it's the final boss location), but the battle against Eggman uses a completely different track ("North Wind", or more precisely the Sonic VS. Knuckles theme), rendering this theme unused.
+This track, christened "Hurry Up" by the OST, also attributes it to the Death Egg's Hangar level... which does exist unlike Sunset Town (it's the final boss location), but the battle against Eggman uses a completely different track ("North Wind", or more precisely the Sonic VS. Knuckles theme).
+The track is still listed in a used list of songs used in order for single-player mode.
+The song was to come after the final boss, but since there is no stage after the final boss, this renders the music unused.
+This could mean the value for the "North Wind" track was simply inserted by accident which caused the song to go unused.

-Bizarrely, this track would finally end up used in the Death Egg DLC level of Sonic & Sega All-Stars Racing, where it's played in the pre-race cinematic.
+Bizarrely, this track would finally end up used in the Death Egg DLC level, Egg Hangar from Sonic & Sega All-Stars Racing, where it's played in the pre-race cinematic.

 There are several emotions and speech bubbles that are not used in the final.